mrash/afl-cve/README.md

 ## Fuzzing Revisited
 AFL has discovered a huge number of bugs in all sorts of projects from compilers to image processing libraries.
-Many of these bugs have been assigned a CVE number, and this is at least a tacit acknowledgement of potential exploitability.
+Many of these bugs have been assigned a CVE number, and this is at least a tacit acknowledgment of potential exploitability.
 So, the bugs AFL has found are therefore frequently *important* for anyone concerned about security.
 AFL seems to be succeeding where other fuzzers have failed, or at least not been generally embraced or operationalized by the security community for